Adventurecraft-Awakening/AC-Legacy-Mod/README.md

 [![Minecraft Version](https://img.shields.io/badge/Minecraft-Beta%201.7.3-green.svg)](https://minecraft.wiki/w/Java_Edition_Beta_1.7.3)
 [![Fabric](https://img.shields.io/badge/Mod%20Loader-Fabric-blue.svg)](https://fabricmc.net/)

 A comprehensive revival of the classic Adventurecraft mod for Minecraft Beta 1.7.3, bringing advanced scripting, map editing, and adventure creation tools to the modern Fabric ecosystem.

 ## 🎮 What is Adventurecraft?

 Adventurecraft Legacy is a powerful mod that transforms Minecraft into a comprehensive adventure creation platform.
-Originally created for beta Minecraft, this legacy version brings all the beloved features to Beta 1.7.3 with modern improvements and optimizations.
+This version brings all the beloved features to Beta 1.7.3 with modern improvements and optimizations.

 ### Key Features